mad-lab-fau/tpcp/docs/guides/optimization.rst

     >>> my_optimized_pipeline.val1
     "optimized_value_2"

-For pipelines that implement a `self_optimize` method, it is recommended to use the :ref:`~tpcp.optimization.Optimize` wrapper instead of calling `self_optimize` directly.
+For pipelines that implement a `self_optimize` method, it is recommended to use the :class:`~tpcp.optimize.Optimize` wrapper instead of calling `self_optimize` directly.

 .. code-block:: python